 • Monitor diversity and global engagement strategic planning.

 1. Communication (listening, assessing and sharing).
-We plan an ICC on the road in order to ensure that ICC members are out in the community sharing the work we are doing across campus as well as listening to community members, assessing the campus climate and needs and using that information to inform our work.
+We hosted ICC on the road in Irazu and the Oaks in order to ensure that ICC members are out in the community sharing the work we are doing across campus as well as listening to community members, assessing the campus climate and needs and using that information to inform our work.

 2. Engagement.
-We plan to create new ways to brand diversity and inclusion work at Elon and engage members of our community in the diversity and inclusion work on campus including the many ways to gain knowledge, skills and behaviors that lead to more positive and meaningful interactions.
+We updated our main landing website as a new way to brand diversity and inclusion work at Elon and engage members of our community in the diversity and inclusion work on campus including the many ways to gain knowledge, skills and behaviors that lead to more positive and meaningful interactions.

 3. Monitor progress across campus.
-We plan to specifically assess progress on the LGBTQIA Task Force, Task Force for the Faculty, Staff and Student Black Experience, the Hispanic/Latino working group, Title IX, Clery, bias incidents and general campus climate as well as other campus climate related issues that arise.
+We assessed progress on the LGBTQIA Task Force, Task Force for the Faculty, Staff and Student Black Experience, the Hispanic/Latino working group, Title IX and response to bias incidents.
+We also addressed other campus climate issues that arose during the year.

 2013-2014 priorities and accomplishments